 Memorial Day is around the corner and for well-heeled Manhattanites, that means the time has come once again to flock to the Hamptons.
 Montauk, Long Island’s rowdiest beach enclave, has awakened from its winter slumber and will once again be brimming with urbanites in search of sand, sun, lobster rolls, and plenty of rosé.
 (Fingers crossed there is no shortage of it this year.)
 Whether you plan to Blade there, or take the Jitney or the Long Island Railroad with the rest of the plebes, here’s your primer on what to expect out East this summer.
 From restaurant openings to hotel makeovers and trusted mainstays, here’s the insiders’ guide to where to eat, shop, and stay this season, as picked by the those who live and breath Tauk Time.

-__1. The Surf Lodge, who has updated the rooms with beach-y new prints by photographer Gray Malin and furniture by ABC Home and Restoration Hardware.
+1. The Surf Lodge has been given an update by interiors stylist Fiona Byrne, who has updated the rooms with beach-y new prints by photographer Gray Malin and furniture by ABC Home and Restoration Hardware.
 “We are maintaining the open, airy and uncluttered look of all rooms, but adding bright, tropical wallpaper by Walls Need Love in unexpected alcoves, accessories that speak to the natural, beach-y theme of Montauk, including custom built driftwood hanging clothes rails by Brooklyn craftsman Andrew Thomas Hamm," said Byrne.

 2. Also at The Surf Lodge: an impressive lineup of fitness gurus, musicians, and artists lined up for the season.
-Think: Tracy Anderson, and artists Nate Lowman (this year’s artist in residence at the hotel), Agathe Snow, and Faile.
+Think: Tracy Anderson (trainer to the stars, most notably Gwyneth Paltrow) and Flex Pilates, and artists Nate Lowman (this year’s artist in residence at the hotel), Agathe Snow, and Faile.

 3. Historic, beachfront Gurney’s Montauk Resort & Seawater Spa is feeling more vibrant than ever.
 Starting Memorial Day and running through Labor Day, the hotel has a new Fashion Collective, a rotating series of pop-up shops featuring brands including Edie Parker, Maje, Rebecca Taylor, Mara Hoffman, and more.
 (Great for last-minute beach and party looks, since shopping in Montauk is still, in a word, bleak.)
 Gurney’s has also partnered with the wellness firm Wellthily this year for on-property fitness and wellness activities.